 - Wix: Free, basic websites; great if you’re just starting out.

 - Mailchimp: Email marketing (FREE for up to 2,000 subscribers)

 Invoicing and Accounting

-- Freshbooks: Online accounting and time-tracking.
+- Freshbooks: Online invoicing, time-tracking, and expense tracking.

 Printing and On-Demand Products

 Business Cards, Postcards, etc.

 It always depends on a few factors like quantity and how quickly you need it.
 I use these printers most frequently: